Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

    * To install Xtext into an existing Eclipse 4.12 instance, select Help > Install New Software, use the update site URLgiven below, and install “Xtext Complete SDK” (under General Purpose Tools).
       * http://download.eclipse.org/releases/2019-12

+   * (Optional) For PlantUML visualization, you need to install PlantUML-Eclipse with SysMLv2 extensions from the update site of https://dl.bintray.com/himi-sysml/plantuml-sysmlv2/updates/ with Help > Install New Software.

 2. Clone our GitHub repository from the URL below.
    * https://github.com/ModelDriven/SySML-v2-Pilot-Implementation.git